metadata-research/yamz/README.md

 `postgres-# \q`

+On macOS,

-On macOS, usually one time:
+* usually one time:

     createuser -d postgres
     psql -U postgres -c "alter user postgres with encrypted password 'PASS'"

-On macOS, every so often you need to recreate the database:
+* every so often you need to recreate the database:

     psql -U postgres -c 'create database yamz with owner postgres'

+* or you may need to delete the database:

+    psql -U postgres -c 'drop database yamz'

-On macOS, regularly need to restart server:
+* or you may need to restart server:

     brew services restart postgresql